 - Greater access and affordability: Not everyone has the resources to pay all required filing fees immediately.
 The total up-front fees for a marriage green card can be as high as $1,760.
 By accepting credit card payments, USCIS is giving applicants the much-needed option to pay down their filing fees over time, as they would with other important investments in the future.

 What happens next?

 Very soon, Boundless will integrate the Form G-1450 into the comprehensive package of forms that we help marriage green card applicants complete.

 In the future, USCIS will hopefully continue to deliver terrific new features like this.
 It was only a few months ago that they rolled out full online filing of the application for naturalization (Form N-400), for those who wish to apply for U.S. citizenship, building on previous digital innovations like mobile filing of green card replacements (Form I-90).

 Kudos to USCIS for making the immigration system more convenient to navigate!

-For the flat rate of $750, which you can pay over time, Boundless helps you complete your entire marriage-based green card (spousal visa) application — including all required forms and supporting documents, independent attorney review, and support — from the moment your application is filed until you receive your green card.
+Starting at $649, which you can pay over time, Boundless helps you complete your entire marriage-based green card (spousal visa) application — including all required forms and supporting documents, independent attorney review, and support — from the moment your application is filed until you receive your green card.
 Learn more, or check your eligibility without providing any personal or financial information.